ganiatgithub/GNA5031_applied12/README.md

 ### Exercise 2
 1. How many ARGs have been identified in each genome, and how similar are they to known reference ARG sequences?

 2. Summarise the ARGs for each isolate and the class of antibiotics they confer resistance to.
-Which antibiotics would you recommend your collaborator use to continue the culture of these isolates?

-3. Based on your results, what is clear about the antimicrobial resistance in these three isolates.
-Is there anything unclear?
+3. Based on your results, does this information match the information you received from your collaborator?
+Is anything unclear?

 ## Part 2: Identifying plasmid-borne ARGs and making recommendations
-During your analysis you notice something strange – even though the isolate C came from antibiotic selection, it doesn’t seem to contain any ARGs.
+During your analysis you notice something strange – even though the isolate C came from antibiotic selection on imipenem, it doesn’t seem to contain any ARGs corresponding to carbapenem resistance.
 What’s going on?
 Let’s do some forensic bioinformatics.

-First, let’s rule out a simple mistake – perhaps your collaborator got the files mixed up and they’ve given you the protein sequences from the wrong organism.
-Let’s check some of the proteins from the isolate to confirm that it is what we think it is.
+First, let’s rule out a simple mistake – perhaps your collaborator got the files mixed up and they’ve given you the gene sequences from the wrong organism.
+Let’s check some of the genes from the isolate to confirm that it is what we think it is.

 ### Exercise 3

 Take the first few proteins in the file:
 `head -n 10 C_genome.fna`

 Copy these and check them in [NCBI BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_SPEC=GeoBlast&PAGE_TYPE=BlastSearch).
-This time, use Protein BLAST and leave all of the settings at their default.
+This time, leave all of the settings at their default.

 It’s likely that the resistant phenotype in this isolate comes from an ARG on the plasmid.
 Let’s check all the plasmids for ARGs.
 Using the CARD database we made, let’s query it with the plasmid sequences the collaborator provided.
-These are nucleotide sequences (you can see this when you check the file with head), so this time we use the blastx command, which takes a DNA sequence, translates to a protein sequence in all 6 open reading frames, and aligns them to the protein database.
+These are nucleotide sequences (you can see this when you check the file with head), so again we use the blastx command.

 ```
 for isolate in *_plasmid.fna